khaors/geocompr/main.md

 Geocomputation for transport applications is a small but rapidly growing field and space requirements mean that we have only scratched the surface of what is possible, while emphasizing the principles and key methods of implementation in R.

 It is possible to build on the foundations presented in this chapter in many directions.
-Transport is the fastest growing source of greenhouse gas emissions in many countries <!-- reference -->.
+Transport is the fastest growing source of greenhouse gas emissions in many countries, and is set to become according to become "the largest GHG emitting sector, especially in developed countries" according to a recent article in the online platform [EURACTIV](https://www.euractiv.com/section/agriculture-food/opinion/transport-needs-to-do-a-lot-more-to-fight-climate-change/).
 Because of the highly unequal distribution of transport-related emissions across society, and the fact that transport (unlike food and heating) is not essential for well-being, there is great potential for the sector to rapidly decarbonize through demand reduction, electrification of the vehicle fleet and the uptake of active travel modes such as walking and cycling.
 Further exploration of such 'transport futures' represents a particularly promising future direction of travel from a policy perspective.